 Antarctica is fast becoming the supreme travel destination for the true adventure traveller.
-It's the kind of destination that takes your travels up a notch from the regular tourist or every day weekend warrior to the ultimate explorer.
-People that are looking for that badge of honour will want to put the seventh continent at the top of their list and you are going to want to take advantage of all the things to do in Antarctica.
+It's a once in a lifetime opportunity, so people are seriously going to want to take advantage of all the things to do in Antarctica.

 11 of the Best Things to do in Antarctica

-Read more about our favourite thing to do in Antarctica
+Read more about Kayaking – our favourite thing to do in Antarctica

 2. Polar Plunge

 If you asked me what I thought of the polar plunge while I was taking part in this zany adventure, I would have told you not to do it and it's the lowest thing to do on my list.

 However, now that I am home and in the comforts of a warm and cozy house, I say it's one of the top things to do in Antartica.

 Why?
 Because how often do you get to tell people that you jumped into sub-zero waters in the South Pole and lived to tell the tale.